-

 What we learned

-We learned a lot about state management in JavaScript and how to handle complex DOM updates without relying on a frontend framework.
-We also learned how important it is to separate clean frontend interactions from backend API logic.
+This project taught us a lot about managing state and complex DOM interactions without relying on a frontend framework.
+We also learned how important it is to separate frontend UX from backend AI and API logic as soon as a project starts growing.

 What's next for Lazy Note

-- move more AI features to a secure Node.js backend,
+- move more sensitive AI flows fully behind the backend,

 Our long-term goal is to make Lazy Note an all-in-one study workspace where students can write less, understand more, and review smarter.